-ED251 Overview of Students with Special Needs
+ED251 Overview of Students with Special Needs 3 credits (3 lec hrs/wk)

-Covers the handicapping and medical conditions teachers in the public and private sector must be able to recognize and understand to plan accordingly.
+3 credits (3 lec hrs/wk) Covers the handicapping and medical conditions teachers in the public and private sector must be able to recognize and understand to plan accordingly.
 The following may be covered: learning disabled, mentally retarded, severely emotionally disturbed, speech and language impaired, vision and hearing impaired, physically handicapped, other health impairments, autism, traumatic brain injuries, Tourette's syndrome, and attention deficit disorder.
 Although not a handicapping or medical condition, the needs of at-risk youth and techniques for teaching students for whom English is a second language will be covered.